MimsySith/pairs-game/README.md

 Like I usually do, I did all the planning for this app with a pen/coloured pencils and paper.
 I find it less frustrating and more intuitive than using an online service such as Balsmiq or Figma.
 First I wrote out what I intended the game to do, and possible steps that would need to be taken.
 Then I worked out a basic design.
 Then I wrote out possible functions that would be required, and other business logic.

 As I suspect happens with many projects, the plan design changed organically as I went and as I realised what would and wouldn't work practically.
+I have kept the UI very simple and clean.

 My decision to use Angular 13 for this project was due to "the devil you know".
 Although Angular in known to have a steep learning curve when compared to other frameworks, I had already made quite a bit of progress on a personal project using Angular, so decided to stick with it for this assignment.